 Looking at the options and grounding on the extended practice in web design for different purposes here in Tubik Studio, we are certain that choosing the topic or asking professionals to do it for them, prospective users selecting the theme should find the answers for several questions:

 - What is the purpose of the website?
 What is it launched for?

-– What is the target audience of the website?
-What is their motif to use your website?
+- What is the target audience of the website?
+What is their motif for using your website?
 What their problems can you solve?
-What are their general preferences and psychologic peculiarities?
+What are their general preferences and psychological peculiarities?

 - What is the color scheme appropriate to your content and to the preferences of your prospective visitors?

 - What sort of data should be shown on the home page?

 - What sort of previews do you find effective?

 - What kinds of content are going to be presented?

 These and many other questions can seem quite specific, especially if we are talking about the idea that is launched just for communication rather than for having profits, like a personal blog, for example.
 However, any project having even a simple goal can use design means directly to achieve this goal.
 Design with thought-out interactions brings positive user experience and is a solid foundation for the successful use of the CMS, whatever it is used for.